 - 47. In order to gain a clearer understanding of local affordability, it is also useful to understand what levels of income are required to afford different tenures.
 This is done using 'affordability thresholds'.
 Purchase thresholds denote the standard household income needed to access mortgage products, and income thresholds denote the maximum share of a family's income that should be spent on accommodation costs. - 48.
 AECOM has determined thresholds for entry-level market purchase and private rent and the full range of Affordable Housing tenures as set out in NPPF across Scopwick and Kirkby Green.
 These are: social rent; affordable rent set at 80%, shared ownership at 25%, 50%, and 75%, discounted market sale and rent to buy and estimated social rent levels.
 These calculations are detailed in Appendix A. The Government has set out its intention to bring forward First Homes which provide a discount on open market sale.
 A proportion of new homes will be required to be provided as First Homes.
 The key assumptions made in assessing the affordability of different tenures are explained alongside the calculations, but it is worth noting here that we have assumed that the maximum percentage of household income that should be spent on rent is 25% and that mortgage financing will be offered at a maximum of 3.5 times household income.
-Table 4-4 shows the cost of different tenures and the annual income needed to support ongoing housing costs, but does not reflect the cost of a deposit (which we have assumed to be 10% of the value to be purchased) or the possibility that households able to access market housing for purchase may already hold equity from an existing property.
+Table 4-4 shows the cost of different tenures and the annual income required to support these costs within Scopwick and Kirkby Green.
+The income required column is the annual income needed to support ongoing housing costs, but does not reflect the cost of a deposit (which we have assumed to be 10% of the value to be purchased) or the possibility that households able to access market housing for purchase may already hold equity from an existing property.